Clinical Supervisor and Residential Counselor, Wanaki Residential Treatment Centre

 But some days, as he was driving home after delivering a speech or testifying before a parliamentary committee, he would say to himself, “Have I made a difference in the lives of the people most in need today?
 I gave a beautiful speech and everyone stood up and applauded.
 But it was a flash in the pan.
 I didn’t do a damned thing.”

-“I had never worked at this type of frontline work before, but I wanted to see how colonization truly impacted the lives of First Nations directly,” Mr. Whiteduck explains.
+“I wanted to see how colonization truly impacted the lives of First Nations directly,” Mr. Whiteduck explains.
 “Now, I sometimes hear from young people who have lost hope.
 I hear about the collective impact of residential schools and about racism, which is alive and well.
-I hear of poverty and this continued movement of covert forced assimilation.
-I also see many young and older people regain their pride as First Nation people of the land and therefore find their true spirit which came from the first heartbeat and will remain until the last.”
+I also see many young and older people regain their pride as First Nations people of the land and therefore find their true spirit which came from the first heartbeat and will remain until the last.”